Body found inside travel trailer in Lakeside - NewsBreak

 Body found inside travel trailer in Lakeside

-LAKESIDE (CNS) – A body was found inside a travel trailer by deputies investigating a vehicle burglary, the San Diego County Sheriff’s Department said Sunday.
+LAKESIDE, Calif.
+(KGTV) – A body was found inside a travel trailer in Lakeside on Saturday, according to the San Diego County Sheriff’s Office.

-At about 3:07 p.m.
-Saturday, deputies responded to the 12100 block of state Route 67 for a report of a vehicle burglary in progress, Lt.
-David Gilmore said.

-Deputies were searching the area around a suspicious vehicle.
-When they looked into a nearby travel trailer, they located a body with signs of rigor mortis, he said.‘Unprecedented’ spike in wastewater COVID viral load: UC San Diego report
+Deputies responded to a report of a robbery in progress in the 12100 block of State Highway 67 at approximately 3:07 p.m.
+They arrived and searched the area around a suspicious car.
+When they looked into a nearby travel trailer, they found a body with “signs of rigor mortis.”

-The San Diego County Medical Examiner’s Office will determine the cause and manner of death.
-Sheriff’s homicide officers responded to investigate the incident.
+The sheriff’s homicide unit is investigating.
+The San Diego County Medical Examiner's Office will determine the cause and manner of death.

 Comments / 0